-It is now confirmed after extensive research by the Center for Disease Control that everyone who starts breathing will eventually stop.
-If you’re holding out for a miracle cure I have some bad news for you.
+After extensive research by the Center for Disease Control, it is confirmed that everyone who starts breathing will eventually stop.
+If you’re holding out for a miracle cure, I have some bad news for you.
 Are you sitting down?
-Stop breathing and you’re gonna die.
+Stop breathing, and you’re gonna die.
 So, stop breathing at your own peril…

 Do we really need the Centers for Disease Control to tell us that we will all die?
 Perhaps.
 Apparently, in our western culture anyway, many of us believe that if we ignore that 900-pound gorilla in the room, death will never darken our door.

 Not so, folks.
 Sorry to be the one to dampen your dreams of living forever, at least here on this earth, in this body.
 It just ain’t gonna happen.
 Why does it matter?
-Because there’s a reason we refuse to accept that death is another part of our journey and if we can’t bring ourselves to face our own mortality then those following us may be doomed to that same fear and uncertainty.
+Because there’s a reason we refuse to accept that death is another part of our journey.
+Sadly, if we can’t bring ourselves to face our own mortality then those following us may be doomed to that same fear and uncertainty.

 There could be any number of reasons we avoid the inevitable.
-Pick one or chose your own:
+Pick one or choose your own:

 - I am afraid of the unknown, and death is the ultimate unknown.
 If someone, anyone, would just come back and tell me what it’s like…sigh…

 Remember the rich man begging from hell that his five brothers be told of his torment so they wouldn’t end up there.
 Luke 16:27-31: The rich man said, “Then let me ask you, Father: Send him to the house of my father where I have five brothers, so he can tell them the score and warn them so they won’t end up here in this place of torment.”
 Abraham answered, “They have Moses and the Prophets to tell them the score.
 Let them listen to them.”
 “I know, Father Abraham,” he said, “but they’re not listening (my emphasis).“